kylelang/Introduction-to-R/README.md

 		your computer.
 	  - We will be running the course out of this directory.
 	  - Do not move any of the contents.
+   - Note that I'll probably be pushing some last-minute updates, so you may want to pull down recent commits (or download a fresh ZIP image) on the morning of the course.

 2. You will also need to have `R` installed on your computer as well as some convenient way of working with `R` (e.g., `RStudio`).
    - It will also be helpful to install the necessary add-on packages before the